stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/notefield_mods.md

 	{
-		column= 1, -- This mod entry only affects column 1. target= 'column_pos_x', -- The column's x position will change. start_beat= 8, -- Starting on beat 8.
+		column= 1, -- This mod entry only affects column 1. target= 'column_pos_x', -- The column's x position will change. start= 8, -- Starting on beat 8.
-		length_beats= 4, -- Lasting for 4 beats.
+		length= 4, -- Lasting for 4 beats.
+		time= 'beat', -- start and length are beats.
 		{'*',
 		 {'-', 'music_beat', 'start_beat'} -- Subtract the start beat of this mod entry from the current music beat.
 		 64 -- And multiply by 64.